tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 Although there are a lot of posts that cover the publication that have far more detail on how to setup your TravisCI account and how to create an account and the repository on [JCenter](https://bintray.com/bintray/jcenter) I decided to cover more in depth on how a publication works on a maven repository.

-What's more, most of the posts used other gradle plugins for the publishing part on top of gradle's `maven-plugin` and since the scope of the exercise was to actually check how it works with minimal dependencies, I decided to depend only on what's vanilla on gradle.
+What's more, most of the posts used other gradle plugins for the publishing part on top of gradle's `maven-plugin` and since the scope of the exercise was to check how it works with minimal dependencies, I decided to depend only on what's vanilla on gradle.

-This post from [Anitaa Murthy](https://medium.com/@anitaa_1990/6-easy-steps-to-upload-your-android-library-to-bintray-jcenter-59e6030c8890), this from [Yegor Zatsepin](https://medium.com/@yegor_zatsepin/simple-way-to-publish-your-android-library-to-jcenter-d1e145bacf13) and this from [Wajahat Karim](https://android.jlelse.eu/publishing-your-android-kotlin-or-java-library-to-jcenter-from-android-studio-1b24977fe450) acted as guides for this one, with excellent replication steps on how to set up the repository on JCenter.
+The posts from [Anitaa Murthy](https://medium.com/@anitaa_1990/6-easy-steps-to-upload-your-android-library-to-bintray-jcenter-59e6030c8890), this from [Yegor Zatsepin](https://medium.com/@yegor_zatsepin/simple-way-to-publish-your-android-library-to-jcenter-d1e145bacf13) and this from [Wajahat Karim](https://android.jlelse.eu/publishing-your-android-kotlin-or-java-library-to-jcenter-from-android-studio-1b24977fe450) acted as guides for this one, with excellent replication steps on how to set up the repository on JCenter.